-The Safe AI Building Loop — Ask, Inspect, Test, Checkpoint
+The Safe Agent Loop — Goal, Plan, Change, Verify, Checkpoint

-The beginner workflow that keeps AI-assisted building under control: one step at a time, with review points.
+The beginner workflow that keeps Claude Code and other AI agents under control: one goal at a time, with proof and review points.

 Use the lesson prompt before you improvise